 In many countries it is possible to get a tax refund for childcare, like payments for schools and kindergarten.
-Whether the costs for an Au Pair are refundable or partly refundable, this depends on the Host Family’s home country.
+Whether the costs for an Au Pair are refundable or partly refundable depends on the Host Family’s home country.

-A good example is Germany: Here it is possible to get a tax refund for child care up to 4000 € per child.
+A good example is Germany: It's possible here to get a tax refund for child care up to 4.000 € per child.
 The state usually sees an Au Pair as 50% childcare and 50 % help in the household.
-If families want to state that the Au Pair is not spending 50% of her/his time cleaning the house they should make that clear in the contract.
+If families want to state that the Au Pair is not spending 50% of their time cleaning the house they should make that clear in the contract.
 They could write something like: “child care 85% and household tasks 15%”.

-Also the Au Pair should always get paid via bank.
+The Au Pair should also always get paid via bank.
 Cash payments will not be considered by the finance office.

 Another example is Norway: Families can claim a deduction from their income for documented expenses for the minding and care of their children.
-Just like in Germany, the Host Family has to pay for childcare via a bank.
-Multiple payments that relate to a single childcare option, like an Au Pair, are considered to be one payment with respect to the threshold.
+Just like in Germany, the Host Family has to pay the Au Pair via a bank.
+Multiple payments related to a single childcare option, like an Au Pair, are considered to be one payment with respect to the threshold.

-Since the regulations differ from country to country, we can‘t give specific information about each country but now you know that it is possible to get a tax refund for childcare in some countries.
+Since the regulations differ from country to country, we can‘t give specific information about each country, but now you know it is possible to get a tax refund for childcare in some countries.
 You should get informed at your local finance office.